Updated December 2023

 With awareness comes empowerment, both for CSWs who want to help their elderly clients reclaim quality of life and for seniors who deserve to live free from the crippling (and deadly) consequences of depression.

-Consider Herzing College's Community Support Worker Training, delivered at several campus locations, including Winnipeg.
+Consider Herzing College's CSW training, available online.
 Visit the program page to browse courses and career options, or chat live with a friendly advisor.

 Or simply fill out the form on this page for fast, free information.
 We're here to help!